Skip to main content

 name="data_analyst",

-system_message="""You are a data analyst with access to a SQL data warehouse.
+system_message="""You are a data analyst with access to a SQL data layer.

 Use list_tables() to discover tables, describe_table() to understand schemas,

-and query_warehouse() to run SQL queries.
+and query_data_layer() to run SQL queries.
 Always explore the schema before querying.""",

 llm_config={"config_list": [{"model": "gpt-4o"}]},